Public API

 is a dictionary used to specify degrees of freedom that are fixed to certain values.unity_tensors_idx

-is a vector of indices of the unity tensors in thetensors
+is a vector of indices pointing to the unity tensors in thetensors

 array.
-Unity tensors are dummy tensors used to obtain the marginal probabilities.
+Unity tensors are dummy tensors with all entries equal to one, which are used to obtain the marginal probabilities.

 TensorInference.ArtifactProblemSpec